What is Leaky Gut Syndrome?

 Medications of all types including contraception pills and corticosteroids are extremely hazardous to the gut flora (11).
 Dental fluoride treatments and fluoride based toothpaste are damaging to the microbial balance.
 Chlorinated water is particularly dangerous as it sterilizes our gut and repeated exposure destroys the progenic bacteria in the gut.

-The best probiotic I have found for challenging digestive health cases is Prescript Assist.
+The best probiotic I have found for challenging digestive health cases is SBO Probiotic.
 This is a combination of hypoallergenic, soil based organisms that are rich in fumic an humic acids.
-I have all of my sensitive gut cases on this supplement.
+I have my clients use this and rotate it with Probiocharge to get a diverse array of microbial species.